Tied aid

-Tied aid is a kind of foreign aid.
-It must be spent on products and services provided by companies from the country providing the aid (the donor country) or in a group of specified countries.
+Tied aid is a kind of foreign aid which must be spent on products and services provided by companies from the country providing the aid (the donor country) or in a group of specified countries.

 A developed country provides a bilateral loan or grant to a developing country, but mandates that the money be spent on goods or services produced in the selected country.
 Conversely, untied aid is a type of foreign aid with no geographical restrictions.

-In 2006, the Organisation for Economic Co-operation and Development (OECD) estimated that 41.7 percent of Official Development Assistance is untied aid.
+In 2006, the Organisation for Economic Co-operation and Development (OECD) estimated that about half Official Development Assistance is tied aid.

 Definition

 The OECD's full definition of tied aid is:

 Tied aid credits are official or officially supported loans, credits, or associated financing packages where the procurement of the goods or services involved is limited to the donor country or to a group of countries that does not include substantially all developing countries (or Central and Eastern European Countries (CEECs)/New Independent States (NIS) in transition).